loathengine/Empirical-Percision/README.md

 ## BLUF: Bottom Line Up Front

 Deep analysis is neither cheap nor easy.
-Shooter proficiency is still the primary determinant of performance; equipment upgrades yield progressively smaller benefits.
 Mid-tier modern rifles often exhibit exemplary performance, and surpassing their capabilities requires significant discipline.
-No gadget can simplify precision shooting.
+There are no shortcuts, gadgets, lucky charms, or rituals to simplify precision shooting.
 Anyone telling you differently is trying to sell you something.
-If the best someone can provide is a three or five shot group, they are not proving it works; they are proving that they don't intend to show you a large sample of it working.

 ***